-There are three very simple core exercises that we teach to a lot of our patients when they have chronic or acute back pain.
+There are three very simple core exercises we teach to a lot of our patients who are experiencing chronic or acute low back pain.

 If it’s after hours and you’d like to schedule a phone call with one of our doctors of physical therapy, Click Here.

 Or you’d rather not speak on the phone, you can click here to send us an email.